stelzinga/MF/Management_Framework.md

 A Tactical Plan aims at showing a high-level timeline for Goals and Objectives over a shorter period than the Strategic Plan (often 1-3 years).
 They are more precise than a Strategic Plan and show *what* will be achieved *when*.
 The Tactical Plan can cover all four Management Functions, but is mostly focused on Planning and Controlling.
 Depending on the manner in which Management wants to focus on specific themes within the Tactical Plan, the use of Sub-Goals may be used extensively.
 Tactical Plans often include Benchmarks to be able to measure and report on realisation of the plan.

 ### Operational Plan
 An Operational Plan a.k.a.
 Operating Model describes *how* the Tactical Plan, or in absence of it, the Strategic Plan, is achieved.
-More specifically, it explains *how* and *when* Assets and Suppliers are used by Staff to achieve both Run and Change Goals through the realisation of specific Objectives, generating Services ultimately yielding Revenue at some Cost and Risk.
+More specifically, it explains *how* and *when* Assets and Suppliers are used by Staff to achieve both Run and Change Goals through the realisation of specific Objectives, generating Services ultimately yielding Reputation , Revenue at Cost and Risk.
 An Operational Plan contains often *all* aspects of the Profile Tree from Environment to Operations.
 As the focus is on the aspects of Operations, items like Mission, Vision, Values are often omitted but can, if desired, be included.
 Benchmarks may or may not be integrated in this plan.
 The level of detail of an Operating Model can be high, for example it can contain details of how Staff communicate, how they are organised in terms of seats, how requests are managed, how infrastructure is implemented, how that infra is supported, how Staff is trained, etc. The level of detail can also vary by Activity.
 As a result of being all encompassing, the Operational Plan cannot be defined before Organising, Leading and Controlling, but instead is defined iteratively throughout Management.
 The Operational Plan can take in details from the various business functions e.g., details of supply chain from Procurement.
 The Operational Plan should also include the concept of resilience which is the Venture's ability to withstand abrupt or dramatic changes in its Environment yet still function.
 As such, the Operational Plan is truly a blueprint of Operations of the entire Venture.
 The Operational Plan feeds into the SWOT as the most detailed level of the Venture's internal workings.
+Lastly, the Operational Plan also explains how Management assures the continuity and optimisation of Operations.

 ### Intel
 Intel or intelligence is the collection of information of military, political, economical, financial, scientific, technological of generally operational or strategic value.
 Intel is composed of two types: Venture Intel and Market Intel.